CouncilDataProject/cdp-backend/dev-infrastructure/README.md

 If you want to edit the default behavior of the `__main__.py` file and change the parameters, please see the documentation for the [CDPStack object](https://councildataproject.github.io/cdp-backend/cdp_backend.infrastructure.html#module-cdp_backend.infrastructure.cdp_stack)

+## Running Pipelines Against Dev Infra

+Once you have a dev infrastructure set up and a key downloaded (`make gen-key`) you can run pipelines and store data in the infrastructure by moving up to the base directory of this repository and running the following:

+-   To run a semi-random (large permutation) event pipeline:

+    ```bash
+    make run-rand-event-pipeline key=.keys/{key-name.json}
+    ```

+-   To run a minimal (by definition) event pipeline:

+    ```bash
+    make run-min-event-pipeline key=.keys/{key-name.json}
+    ```